Chicago shooting at funeral home injures 15 in Auburn Gresham; 'We thought it was a war,' witness says

 Three women, ages 26, 43 and 46, were transported to hospitals in serious condition.

-Three men, ages 31, 32 and 38, were hospitalized in serous condition and a 22-year-old man was hospitalized in good condition.
+Three men, ages 31, 32 and 38, were hospitalized in serious condition and a 22-year-old man was hospitalized in good condition.

-Police said they did not know if all the victims were attending the funeral or if any innocent bystanders were caught in the gunfire.
+Police said the three in the Malibu, which had been reported stolen, fled in different directions after the crash.
+One person of interest is currently being interviewed, according to police.

+A security camera from a local business captured the violence and the moments of chaos that followed.

 6 people shot while leaving Burnside funeral for slain rapper, authorities say